JiggyPete/status/approach.md

 My intention at this point is to hardcode status messages in the UI taking an outside-in approach.

 Later as we go we'll move the status messages back into rails.

+OK, we've now got all the necessary info for the view coming from the status_controller.
+At this point the controller is assigning @current_status and @previous_statuses.
+These are making use of a handy Struct prior to worrying about Active Record or migrations.